Guards at the Tomb: The Discipline of the Roman Soldier

 The Discipline of the Roman Soldier

 Most acknowledge that the Roman military was very good at what it did without really looking at the details.
 The concession is made easily enough because most of us learned in history class that the Romans conquered a great deal of territory, and we infer, without really thinking about it much, that in order to do this, they must have been reasonably competent.
 The details are important, though.
-Sometimes, one gets the idea that people think the Romans only had to do with barbaric, unorganized thugs, here and there–as if they never defeated other standing armies of significant ability.
+Sometimes, one gets the idea that people think the Romans only had to deal with barbaric, unorganized thugs, here and there–as if they never defeated other standing armies of significant ability.
 But this, they did.
 In other words, they were highly skilled warriors with a great deal of experience, and when one begins to delve into just how skilled they were, and how deep their experience it was, the fact that they were on duty over Jesus’ dead body heightens the question as to how it could have possibly gone missing.

 Roman historians themselves have provided us with ample descriptions of their armies at work.
 We will touch on a handful of examples that are particularly relevant to guard duty, but it is worth pointing out that death was a very common solution to any number of perceived deficiencies, and this includes infractions such as falling asleep on guard duty.